sarvjeets/lakshmi/README.md

 [Bogleheads forum](http://bogleheads.org).
 Bogleheads focus on a simple but [powerful philosophy](https://www.bogleheads.org/wiki/Bogleheads%C2%AE_investment_philosophy) that allows investors to achieve above-average returns after costs.
-This tool is build around the same principles to help an _average_ investor manage their investing portfolio.
+This tool is built around the same principles to help an _average_ investor manage their investing portfolio.

 Lakshmi (meaning "She who leads to one's goal") is one of the principal